CSS Variables

 Customizing components using variables

 Each component exposes its own set of CSS variables.
-You can find the full list in the CSS Custom Properties section of that component’s API page.
-For example, the button component exposes variables such as --wje-button-border-color, --wje-button-border-radius, and --wje-button-outline-width.
+For a full list, see the CSS Custom Variables section of its API page.
+For example, for a button you can edit values such as --wje-button-border-color, --wje-button-border-radius or --wje-button-outline-width.

 Customizing an application using global variables

-For more guidance, continue with Colors, Themes, and Dark mode.
+For more detailed information, see Colors, Templates, and Dark Mode.